julietmwong27/JW_Protocols/Total RNA extraction_Sea Urchin.md

 Original: 20200217
 Last Revised: 20200217

-This protocol is modified from the manufacturer's instructions [(TRIzol Reagent, Invitrogen)](http://tools.thermofisher.com/content/sfs/manuals/trizol_reagent.pdf).
+This protocol has been modified following the manufacturer's instructions for use of [TRIzol Reagent (Invitrogen)](http://tools.thermofisher.com/content/sfs/manuals/trizol_reagent.pdf).
 It has been optimized for total RNA extractions from sea urchin eggs, embryos, and larvae.
-This has specifically been tested on ~5000 pooled eggs, embryos, or larvae per sample for purple urchins (*Strongylocentrotus purpuratus*) and red urchins (*Mesocentrotus franciscanus*)****
+This has specifically been tested on ~5000 pooled eggs, embryos, or larvae per sample for purple urchins (*Strongylocentrotus purpuratus*) and red urchins (*Mesocentrotus franciscanus*).

 Contents
 - [**Materials**](#Materials)